Sam Mason (American football): Football career

-Later years
+Later life

 After graduating from VMI, Mason undertook graduate studies at Princeton University.
 He then worked for the New York architectural and engineering firm of Mason and Hanger.
 He remained with the company from 1921 to 1943 and was involved in construction projects including the Merrimac powder plant.

 Mason became president of the Silas Mason Co. in 1943.
 The company was a contractor on major construction projects, including the Grand Coulee Dam, the Pennsylvania Turnpike, the Lincoln Tunnel and the Radford Arsenal.

 In later years, Mason returned to Virginia where he bred horses.
 He died in 1971 in Richmond, Virginia.
 In 1972, he was posthumously inducted into the VMI Hall of Fame as one of its charter members.
 He was also named as one of two ends on the all-time VMI football team.